Fixer (Marvel Comics)

 The Fixer is the name of two characters appearing in American comic books published by Marvel Comics: Roscoe Sweeney and Paul Norbert Ebersol.

-Roscoe Sweeney was portrayed by Kevin Nagle in the Marvel Cinematic Universe series Daredevil while Paul Ebersol has appeared in animated media.
+Roscoe Sweeney was portrayed by Kevin Nagle in the Marvel Cinematic Universe series Daredevil, while Paul Ebersol has appeared in animated media.

 Publication history

 The first Marvel Comics character known as the Fixer was Roscoe Sweeney.
 He first appeared in Daredevil #1 (Apr.
 1964), and was created by Stan Lee, Jack Kirby, and Bill Everett.

 The second iteration of Fixer was long-time supervillain Paul Ebersol, first appearing in Strange Tales #141 (February 1966) and was created by Stan Lee and Jack Kirby.
 Much later, he appeared as a regular character in Thunderbolts, until he was forced to leave the team.

 Fictional character biography

 Roscoe Sweeney

-Roscoe Sweeney was a gangster and crooked fight promoter who was involved in extortion and illegal gambling who operated as the "Fixer".
+Roscoe Sweeney was a gangster and crooked fight promoter who was involved in extortion and illegal gambling.
+He operated as the "Fixer".
 He paid boxer Jack Murdock to take a fall and lose a fight.
 Murdock accepted the money, however, the boxer became determined to continue the fight and eventually won by a knockout.
 The Fixer's right-hand man Slade killed Jack after the fight in retaliation.
 Learning of his father's murder and vowing to bring men like the Fixer to justice, Matt Murdock became a lawyer as well as the superhero Daredevil.
 The Fixer and Slade went to Fogwell's Gym where they encountered Daredevil.
-The Fixer had a fatal heart attack when confronted by Daredevil and died.
+The Fixer had a fatal heart attack when being chased by Daredevil in the subway and died.